-Our future success depends on our continued ability to recruit, train, retain and motivate key personnel, including Doug Francis, our Chief Executive Officer and Principal Executive Officer, and Brian Camire, our General Counsel.
+Our future success depends on our continued ability to recruit, train, retain and motivate key personnel, including Doug Francis, our Executive Chair and Principal Executive Officer; Brian Camire, our General Counsel; and Duncan Grazier, our Chief Technology Officer.

 Competition for qualified personnel in the technology industry is intense, particularly in Southern California, where we are headquartered.
 Additionally, we face additional challenges in attracting, retaining and motivating highly qualified personnel due to our relationship to the cannabis industry, which is rapidly evolving and has varying levels of social acceptance.
 The loss of the services of a significant portion of our workforce or any member of our senior management or the inability to hire or retain qualified personnel could adversely affect our ability to execute our business plan and harm our operating results.
 We generally do not maintain fixed term employment contracts or key man life insurance with any of our employees.